zhaohuajing/contact_graspnet_ros2/README.md

 ---

-## 2. Frame Alignment Between Contact-GraspNet and ROS TF
+## Additional Features: Frame Alignment Between Contact-GraspNet and ROS TF

 A major contribution of this work is the **explicit and correct alignment of frame conventions** between Contact-GraspNet and standard ROS TF / URDF definitions.